ZupIT/beagle-docs/content/en/backend/get-started/creating-a-project-from-scratch.md

 5. After creating the packages, your screen should look like this:

 {{% alert color="warning" %}}
-Please, take notice that you must create theses packages at the same package that contains your application file, just like in the picture below
+ You must create these packages in the same package that contains your application file, check out the picture below.
 {{% /alert %}}

 ![](/shared/image%20%2829%29.png)